 Arnold was zealous and encouraging, but the conditions were hard.
 Some of his men deserted, taking much-needed supplies with them.
 Snow, rain, mud, hunger were just some of the conditions the troops had to endure while pressing on to Quebec.
 Arnold finally reached the St. Lawrence with six hundred men and Arnold was commended for his success.

-Benedict Arnold tried to take Quebec, however a rainstorm prevented any movement for three days and in the interim, the intercepted letter allowed the British to bring reinforcements to add more protection.
+Benedict Arnold tried to take Quebec, but a rainstorm prevented any movement for three days and in the interim, the intercepted letter allowed the British to bring reinforcements to add more protection.
 Arnold fell back to wait for more men by the coming of Colonel Montgomery.
 He, however had lost a number of his due to the expiration of their subscription.
 Arnold was soon to lose a number of his own men for the same reason and smallpox broke out at the same time among the American forces.
 Snow began to fall and on December 31, 1775 a battle ensued, but things went poorly for the Americans.
 Montgomery fell and Benedict Arnold was wounded with a bullet in his leg.
 Daniel Morgan was forced to take over and did so fiercely.
 They were trapped, however, by their lack of knowledge of the area and were forced to surrender.
 Arnold was in command and refused to end the siege, bellowing orders from his sickbed.
 He did not want to leave unless he was triumphant.
 He requested reinforcements which he received only in small amounts.
 He was given high praise by Washington and others and made a Brigadier General which he was happy about, but the expedition failed anyway.

 Arnold went to Montreal where he received a delegation of members of Congress to deal with Canada.
 The diplomatic acts failed and eventually Arnold checked an attack by the British and Indians and successfully evacuated Montreal.
 Seizures of stores were ordered for the severely lacking troops and Arnold plundered efficiently and "legally".
 Arnold ended up to be one of the last to leave Canada shoreline on the retreat south.